mandalsayantan/mandalsayantan.github.io/_news/announcement_2.md

 related_posts: false
 ---

-"Awarded the MITACS Globalink Research fellowship for 2023."
+Awarded the MITACS Globalink Research fellowship for 2023.